Japan Society on Water Environment

 Abstract

 The Abstract is vital to attracting interest in your work and should present a compelling and cogent overview of your paper that is accessible to a broader audience.
 In a maximum of 200 words, it should describe the main objective(s) of the study, a brief methodology, and the most important results and their significance.
 Please do not cite references in the Abstract.
+Abstract is not necessary for Letters to the Editor.

 Keywords